 Horsetail (equisetum arvense)

 Horsetail’s high silica content helps to rebuild damaged cartilage and structures.
 It strengthens connective tissue, bones, cartilage, mucous membranes, arteries, skin, and other tissue.
-It is especially useful for misaligned joints restricted in their movement, as may be the case with arthritis or joint injuries.
+It is especially useful for misaligned joints restricted in their movement.

 A cooling ingredient that is refreshing, aromatic, and helps relieve muscular aches and pains.
 Extracted from mint, menthol is widely used in health and beauty aids.